atlury/venom/README.md

 This repo contain scripts to bootstrap base system of venom linux.
 Venom Linux is distro inspired by [CRUX](https://crux.nu) but based on [LFS](http://www.linuxfromscratch.org/lfs/) and [BLFS](http://www.linuxfromscratch.org/blfs/) with multilib enabled targetting experienced users.
 Venom Linux use 'KISS' philosophy for packages.
 It use BSD-style init and BSD-like port system for packages.

 You can get prebuilt iso of this distro [here](https://sourceforge.net/projects/venomlinux/) which you can install to your machine if you dont want to bootstrap it yourself.
-The available iso is base, xorg, lxde, mate and xfce4.
+The available iso is base, xorg, lxde, lxqt, mate and xfce4.

 ### Bootstrap Venom Linux